Oriana Altuve

-Oriana Yoselyn Altuve Mancilla (born 3 October 1992) is a Venezuelan professional footballer who plays as a forward for Spanish Primera División club Valencia CF and the Venezuela women's national team.
+Oriana Yoselyn Altuve Mancilla (born 3 October 1992) is a Venezuelan professional footballer who plays as a forward for Eastern Flames in the Saudi Women's Premier League and the Venezuela women's national team.

+Club career

+Altuve started her career at Caracas, before moving abroad to join Colón Montevideo and Independiente Santa Fe.
+She later played in Spain for Rayo Vallecano, Real Betis and Valencia.
+In August 2023, she joined Saudi club Al Shabab.

+In January 2025, she moved to Turkey, and signed a deal with Ankara BB Fomget to play in the second half of the 2024–25 Super League season.
+She won the champions title in that season.

 International career

-Altuve represented Venezuela at two Central American and Caribbean Games editions (2010 and 2018) and two Copa América Femenina editions (2010 and 2018).
+Altuve represented Venezuela at two editions of Central American and Caribbean Games (2010 and 2018) and two Copa América Femenina editions (2010 and 2018).